j-b-ferguson/usa-storm-events-2019-data-analysis/README.md

 </p>

 <p align="justify">
 Where <i>I</i><sub>&alpha;</sub> is the impact coefficient, <i>f</i><sub>&alpha;</sub> are the total fatalities (direct and indirect), and <i>t</i><sub>&alpha;</sub> are the total injuries (direct and indirect) of any particular weather event type &alpha;.
 In the denominator, these variables are summed through <i>i</i> weather event types.
-Figure 8 reveals the overall impact of tornadoes on human life last year was 0.6.
+Figure 8 reveals the overall impact on human life due to tornadoes last year was 0.6.
 This surpasses all other weather events overwhelmingly, as the remaining fall short of 0.1.
 Also below, figure 9 reveals an impact coefficient of approximately 0.5 in Alabama, this exceeds all other states.
-Therefore, the analysis infers that tornados had the highest impact on human life last year in the state of Alabama.
+Therefore, one can infer that tornadoes had the highest impact on human life in the state of Alabama.
 </p>

 <p align="center">